kshetline/json6/README.md

 - A global reviver function can be specified.
 - For the benefit of anonymous (arrow) functions, which do not have their own `this`, reviver functions are passed the holder of a key/value pair as a third argument to the function.

+### Extended types

+In standard JSON, all values are either strings, numbers, booleans, or `null`s, or values are objects or arrays composed of the latter as well as other objects and arrays.
+JSON-Z optionally allows special handling for other data types, so that values such a `Date` or `Set` objects can be specifically represented as such, parsed and stringified distinctly without having to rely on reviver and replacer functions.

+- Built-in support for `Date`, `Map`, `Set`, and `Uint8Array` (using base64 representation). `Uint8ClampedArray` is also covered, treated as `Uint8Array`.
+- There is also built-in support for `BigInt` and "Big Decimal" values as extended types, an alternative to using plain numbers with `n` or `m` suffixes.
+- User-defined extended type handlers, which can both add new data types, or override the handling of built-in extended data types.

 [IdentifierName]: https://www.ecma-international.org/ecma-262/5.1/#sec-7.6

 [IEEE 754]: http://ieeexplore.ieee.org/servlet/opac?punumber=4610933